 Uncapped: you will be awarded a mark within the full range of marks available (i.e. 0 – 100).

 Mitigating circumstances: serious circumstances which are unforeseen and unavoidable, which negatively impact on your ability to complete assessment.

-Progression: an exam board decision on whether you can proceed to the next stage of your course.
+Progression: an Examination Board decision on whether you can proceed to the next stage of your course.
 Where you have been told you are unable to progress to the next level, you may be asked to repeat modules the following year or leave the University.

 Compensation: an Examination Board may allow credit to be awarded at the end of your stage of study for failed modules where assessment threshold marks have been met (up to 40 credits per 120 credits studied).
 The Examination Board must be assured that the course learning outcomes can still be met.
 Compensation cannot be applied to mandatory modules or be used to change module marks.